 What should I avoid while receiving vincristine?

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 What other drugs will affect vincristine?

 This list is not complete.
-Other drugs may interact with vincristine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect vincristine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.